AmbireTech/adex-protocol/FAQ.md

 It's possible that there may be a low number of impressions that haven't generated revenue yet - especially if you're a new publisher.

 We use micropayments, which means that every impression is paid, but sometimes the incurred payment from a specific campaign is not sufficient to cover the Ethereum network costs, and is therefore not counted.
 Do not worry - as you earn more, the revenue will show up.

+## Why is my average CPM different than the average on the Explorer?
+Your average CPM depends on targeting and other criteria set by yourself and the advertisers you're being matched with.
+As such, it may be higher or lower than the average of the entire network.
+Simply put, if the demand is higher for your particular audience, your CPM will be higher and vice-versa.